ikrs/ProGit/README.md

 git diff
 - shows you the exact lines added and removed, while git status shows only file names witch contain changes

+git diff --staged
+- Used to see what you've staged that will go into your next commit